Utah Psychology Doctorate Programs

 University of Utah

-The University of Utah offers an APA-accredited Ph.D. in Clinical Psychology that offers robust training in the application of scientific principles in the research and applied parts of clinical psychology.
+The University of Utah’s APA-accredited Ph.D. in Clinical Psychology offers robust training in the application of scientific principles in the research and applied parts of clinical psychology.
 This five-year program is designed to provide doctoral students with the best psychological training in empirical research and in clinical work that is grounded in the latest science.
 Students who do best in this Ph.D. program have a passion for research and intend for research to be a major part of their future psychology careers.
 In addition to core training in adult psychopathology, doctoral students can focus on Clinical Child and Family, Clinical Health/Behavioral Medicine, or Clinical Neuropsychology.
+The University of Utah also offers APA-accredited Ph.D. programs in Counseling and School Psychology.

 Utah State University

 Utah State University offers a Ph.D. in Clinical Counseling that is accredited by the APA.
 The program offers a unique, combined approach to doctoral-level training in clinical and counseling psychology.
 Doctoral students receive comprehensive training across many problem areas, settings, populations, and approaches appropriate for a variety of future psychology careers.
-Each student conducts research, offers evidence-based professional psychology services, and considers context and culture in all psychology activities.
+Each student conducts research, offers evidence-based professional psychology services, and considers context and culture in all activities.
 Faculty has leading scholars in neuropsychology, treatment of children and adolescents, ethics, parent management training, military psychology, trauma, dementia, and anxiety disorders.
+USU also offers a newly APA-accredited Ph.D. in School Psychology.
+The program is in a contingency status until enough student outcome data can be analyzed for full accreditation.

 Brigham Young University